didinsam21/productivity-tools/README.md

 ## 💾 Data Security & Storage

 ### Encrypted Storage
-All your data is encrypted using AES-256-GCM encryption before being stored locally:
+All your data is encrypted using AES-256-GCM encryption before being stored locally or synced to cloud:

 ```javascript
 // Your data is automatically encrypted